lfit/releng-global-jjb/docs/jjb/lf-macros.rst

     :packer-version: Version of packer to use.
     :platform: Build platform as found in the vars directory.
     :template: Packer template to build as found in the templates directory.
+    :packer-builder: builder type to use. ex: aws, openstack (openstack)

 :Optional parameters: